 Chimney breast and fire places

-Repair category:
+Repair category: 1

-Notes No obvious significant defects were noted to the wood-burning stove, allowing for areas of cracking to the plasterwork behind.
-This is assumed to be due to the heat.
+Notes No obvious significant defects were noted to the multi-fuel burning stove.
 Flue linings (and stove appliances) require at least annual inspections by a reputable person specialising in flues and chimneys.
 Specialist inspection of the stove and flue is recommended prior to use.

 Internal decorations

-Repair category: 1
+Repair category:

 Notes No obvious significant defects were noted to the internal decorations.